-The aim of this project is to establish and deliver additional collaborative uses of the command units in LFRS in line with JESIP principles.
+The aim of this project is to establish and deliver additional collaborative uses of the command units in LFRS in line with the Joint Emergency Service Interoperability

+Programme (JESIP) principles.
 The key objectives are to improve operational effectiveness and in line with LFRS mission; 'Making Lancashire Safer'.